Made Up Words

 By default, hover tooltips require holding Shift while pointing at a word — this keeps them out of the way during normal reading.
 Change this in Settings → Made Up Words → Hover modifier key (options: None, Shift, Alt, Ctrl/Cmd).
 Setting it to "None" restores the old always-on behaviour.
 Note: after pressing or releasing the modifier, move the mouse slightly to refresh the tooltip state.

-- Inflected form → the lemma plus inflection label ("kalath = plural of kala")
+3. Hardcoded declared form → the lemma plus its label ("kalath = plural of kala")

-- English word matching multiple senses → all candidates listed, plugin doesn't pick
+5. English word a definition matches → all candidates listed, plugin doesn't pick

-- Cypher transformation available → labelled as "cypher only"
+6. Nothing matched → cypher transformation, labelled as "cypher only"

 "Look up word" command